fullofawe/euler4/README.md

 ## Usage

+-- Clone this project and cd into the euler4 directory -- fire up a REPL
+-- switch to namespace  euler4.core
-Fire up a REPL and find out information about the largest palindrome which can be created by the product of two n-digit numbers by entering:
+-- find out information about the largest palindrome which can be created from the product of two n-digit numbers by entering:

-(largest-palindrome n)

-where n is a digit between 1 and 7 -  be prepared to wait if you enter 7.
+(largest-palindrome n) where n is a digit between 1 and 7 -  be prepared to wait if you enter 7.

 ## License